tutek1/DTLabs/09_Audio/lab09.md

 <video id=kI2c7S7K4Zw></video>

 As you can see, the sound effects change how the game feels and plays.
 Having audio feedback to shooting and dealing damage makes the game feel much **more reactive** to the player's actions.
-Try to watch the video **with** and **without** sound to see the difference.
+Please watch the video **with** and **without** sound to see the difference.